qiboteam/qibo/examples/adiabatic/README.md

 - `save` (str): Name to use for saving optimization history.
     If ``None`` history will not be saved.

-The following plots show correspond to the optimization of a 3rd order polynomial for s(t).
+The following plots correspond to the optimization of a 3rd order polynomial for s(t).
 The first plot shows the final form of s(t) after optimization.
-The second plot shows how the loss function changed during optimization.
-The second line of plots shows the dynamics of the H<sub>1</sub>
+The second plot shows how the loss function changes during optimization.
-energy and the overlap with the actual ground state when using the optimized schedule s(t) and total time T.
+The second line of plots shows the dynamics of the H<sub>1</sub> energy and the overlap with the actual ground state when using the optimized schedule s(t) and total time T.

 ![optdynamics](images/poly3_powell_n4.png)